Israel Adesanya: Prizefighting tournaments

+Fighting style

+Adesanya is primarily known as a striker, drawing on his background in kickboxing and Muay Thai.
+GLORY described his kickboxing style as flamboyant, noting his athletic kicking, frequent stance switching, low-hand posture and evasive countering.
+In mixed martial arts, his stand-up game has been described as being built around vision, distance and timing: he uses footwork to keep opponents at range, sets a measured tempo with jabs, teeps and kicks, and looks to counter as opponents enter.

+A recurring feature of Adesanya's style is his use of feints.
+Analysts have noted his use of hand, shoulder and hip feints to draw defensive reactions, disguise straight punches and kicks, and create countering opportunities.
+He generally avoids extended pocket exchanges, preferring short punching combinations followed by kicks, exits, slips or rolls.
+His kicking arsenal has included low kicks, body kicks, front kicks and question-mark kicks, often set up by hip feints or stance switches.

+In grappling exchanges, Adesanya's MMA game has generally been oriented toward keeping fights upright and in open space.
+SB Nation described him as a strong defensive wrestler, while UFC Stats records his official takedown-defense rate among his career statistics.

 Controversies

 Referencing 9/11 attack

 In February 2020, Adesanya came under fire for comments made at the UFC 248 pre-fight press conference, where he said he would make opponent Yoel Romero "crumble like the Twin Towers", referencing the September 11 attacks.
 The following day, Adesanya made an apology on his Instagram page, saying "I was simply rambling and my brain worked faster than my mouth in a moment to choose the wrong euphemism.
 You speak on the mic enough times and you're bound to miss the mark with some bars.
 I did on this one and for that I'm sorry.
 I'll be more careful in future with my words."

 Derogatory sexual comment

 On 25 March 2021, New Zealand Deputy Prime Minister and Minister of Sport, Grant Robertson, spoke out against Adesanya's "flippant comments" on his Instagram "Bro, I will fuckin' rape you" aimed at fellow UFC middleweight fighter, Kevin Holland.
 Robertson commented "I'm sure Israel understands that, I believe he has deleted the tweet in question.
 It will be up to the UFC as to what they do.
 But I would certainly be making clear to him [Adesanya], and to anybody actually, that we have to take rape seriously.
 It's not an issue that anyone should be making jokes or flippant comments about at all."